srijanshetty/minimal-mistakes/_posts/2018-05-15-zombie-children-eating-memory.md

     p = psutil.Process(pid)
     p.terminate()
     p.wait(timeout=45)
-    msg = 'Wow. your children are really obedient' except psutil.TimeoutExpired:
+    msg = "Wow. your children are really obedient" except psutil.TimeoutExpired:
     # For a bad process this will ensure that we send it a sigkill
     p.send_signal(signal.SIGKILL)
     try:
         p.wait(timeout=10)
-        msg = 'Close call, we need the big guns, but at least they're dead now' except psutil.TimeoutExpired:
+        msg = "Close call, we need the big guns, but at least they're dead now" except psutil.TimeoutExpired:
-        msg = 'Zombie children have escaped.
-I repeat zombie children have escaped'
+        msg = "Zombies have escaped.
+I repeat, zombies have escaped"
 {% endhighlight %}

 Let me explain what's going on here.
 The first *terminate* sends a **SIGTERM** to the child and then we